What Is Cat-Scratch Fever?

 These don’t happen right away.
 Most of the time, they appear days after you’ve been around a cat.

-Within the next 2 weeks -- and even after the bump has healed -- you can have:
+Within the next 2 weeks -- and even after the bump has healed -- you could have:

 The lymph nodes that swell are often near the infected area.
 For instance, if a cat bit your arm, the glands in your armpit could swell or fill with pus.